 Corporate Governance and Nominating Committee - The Corporate Governance and Nominating Committee operates under a written charter adopted by the Board of Directors, which is available on the Company's Internet website at www.he-equipment.com.
-The primary functions of the Corporate Governance and Nominating Committee are (i) to assist the Board by identifying individuals qualified to become Board members and members of Board committees, to recommend to the Board the director nominees for the next annual meeting of stockholders, and to recommend to the Board nominees for each committee of the Board; (ii) to lead the Board in its annual review of the Board's, its committees' and management's performance; and (iii) to review, as appropriate, the Company's corporate governance structure and recommended by stockholders, believed to be qualified as candidates for Board membership.
+The primary functions of the Corporate Governance and Nominating Committee are (i) to assist the Board by identifying individuals qualified to become Board members and members of Board committees, to recommend to the Board the director nominees for the next annual meeting of stockholders, and to recommend to the Board nominees for each committee of the Board; (ii) to lead the Board in its annual review of the Board's, its committees' and management's performance; and (iii) to review, as appropriate, the Company's corporate governance structure and recommend any proposed changes to the Board.
+The Corporate Governance and Nominating Committee identifies individuals, including those properly submitted and recommended by stockholders, believed to be qualified as candidates for Board membership.
 The Corporate Governance and Nominating Committee has the authority to retain search firms to assist it in identifying candidates to serve as directors.
-In addition to any other qualifications the Corporate Governance and Nominating Committees, and professional ethics, integrity and values, and should have sufficient time available to devote to service on the Board and Board committees.
+In addition to any other qualifications the Corporate Governance and Nominating Committee may in its discretion deem appropriate, all director candidates should possess high personal and professional ethics, integrity and values, and should have sufficient time available to devote to service on the Board and Board committees.
 A majority of the Board must be comprised of independent directors.
-Neither the Corporate Governance and Nominating Committee nor the Board and Board committees.
-A majority of the Board must be comprised of independent director candidates.
-In identifying and recommending director candidates, the Corporate Governance and Nominating Committee considers each individual's desirability and suitability for service on the Company's Board, and also considers the qualifications and composition of the Board as a whole.
+Neither the Corporate Governance and Nominating Committee nor the Board has a policy regarding consideration of diversity in selecting director candidates.
+In identifying and recommending director candidates, the Corporate Governance and Nominating Committee considers each individual's specific experience and qualifications to determine that individual's desirability and suitability for service on the Company's Board, and also considers the qualifications and composition of the Board as a whole.